-Sharon Harmon is the Executive Director of the Oregon Humane Society (OHS) in Portland.
-Since 1869, the OHS has sheltered abandoned animals, fought cruelty and neglect, and worked to build a caring, compassionate community.
+Sharon Harmon is the President and CEO of the Oregon Humane Society in Portland.
+Since 1868, the OHS has sheltered abandoned animals, fought cruelty and neglect, and worked to build a caring, compassionate community.
 In 2007, the OHS collaborated with the College of Veterinary Medicine to establish the Animal Medical and Learning Center, a model shelter medicine program that provides clinical training to fourth-year veterinary students in the areas of primary medical and surgical care.
+Since that time over a thousand veterinary students have graduated from the program.
 Sharon received her bachelor’s degree in zoology from OSU in 1981 and holds a certificate in non-profit business management from Johns Hopkins University.
-Her husband, Gary Kish, serves as the director of development for the OHS.
-Sharon is a member of the Society of Animal Welfare and has served as president of the National Federation of Humane Societies.
-She received the American Veterinary Medical Association’s Humane Award in 2008.
+Sharon is a member of the Association for the Advancement of Animal Welfare and is a credentialed Certified Animal Welfare Administrator.
+She received the American Veterinary Medical Association’s national Humane Award in 2008.

 Stanley D. Stearns, Jr., Gig Harbor, Washington